State-Wide Student Show

 Teachers:

-- You must be a certified art teacher K-12
+- You must be an IAEA member and teach K-12 art

 - You must teach at an accredited public, private or charter school